seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 You may use other browsers, all the major ones have the necessary debugging and inspection tools built in.
 It doesn't however make the course simpler to administer if we all use the same tools.

-## Step 3
+## Step 3 Github for Backups

+This step is optional.
+If you are using one of the lab machines on campus then various git clients should already be installed.

 - Signup for Github (Educational for Privacy)
 ![](/3DWebTechCourse/assets/githubwecme.png)

-Make yourself a project.
+You dont have to, but consider making yourself a project to keep your work in.
 We recommend you make a project for every piece of work you carry out.
 Keep your work there and push/sync all the changes you make.
 If you get in a pickle then you can roll back and get your earlier work.

+You can of course use a USB stick and keep your work backed up on that.
+Just dont lose it.

-## Step 4
+## Step 3.5

+The easiest and simplest way to access github and use it to keep your code backed up and secure is Github Desktop Client.

 - Download and Install Github Desktop Client
 - https://desktop.github.com/
 ![](/3DWebTechCourse/assets/getgthubdesktp.png)

+Again, this is optional, but the best way.
+Later in your career if you continue to work in design tech you will use tools like this and their more complicated cousins.

-## Step 5
+## Step 4 - Text Editor
-- Download and Install Atom or similar
+Download and Install Atom or similar.
+Feel free to use whatever text exitor you like.
 - https://atom.io/
 - https://code.visualstudio.com/
 ![](/3DWebTechCourse/assets/getatm.png)

-## Step 6
+## Step 5

+Running a simple web server locally on your machine.
+Its doesnt let us install software, so we have various choices.

 #### built into the OS

-some operating systems have them built into the file browser/desktop just double click on the index.html it may work for you, you might have to visit your preferences and switch it on (dont ask me how).
+Some operating systems have simple web servers built into the file browser/desktop just double click on the index.html it may work for you, you might have to visit your preferences and switch it on (dont ask me how).

 #### python

+If you are on a mac or linux machine you most likely already have python installed.

-in a terminal/xtern/console
+in a terminal/xterm/console

 ~~~ javascript
     python -m SimpleHTTPServer
 ~~~

 #### mongoose

-donwload and install mongoose from here: https://cesanta.com/binary.html can be installed in the user space, and run directly. looks pretty simple, you should be able to work it out.
+download and install mongoose from here: https://cesanta.com/binary.html can be installed in the user space, and run directly. pretty simple, you should be able to work it out. run it once an you have a web server running on your machines. you can use this in the labs or at home very easily. once its running you can see your local server if you point your browser at localhost:8080

-## Step 5
+## Step 6

 - create a project dir call it "3dtech/wk1/ex1" or something similar
+- go to Please visit <https://threejs.org/> follow the link to the source code on github and scroll down to usage, there you will find instructions on how to get a three.hs library file for use in your own projects.
-- go to github and download the three.js files from mr doob
+- download the three.js file
 - put them in a sub dir of your project dir

-##  Step 6
+##  Step 7

 - make a index.html file and type in, not copy the following code...